SFULibrary/islandora_doi_framework/modules/islandora_doi_mods/README.md

-# Islandora DOI Framework MODS
+# Islandora DOI MODS

 ## Overview

-Submodule of the Islandora DOI framework module that persists DOIs in an object's MODS datastream, in an `<identifier type="doi">` element.
-This module also provides a function that will check for the existence of a DOI in a MODS datastream.
+Submodule of the Islandora DOI framework module that persists DOIs in an `<identifier type="doi">` element within the object's MODS datastream.
+This module also provides a function that checks for the existence of a DOI in a MODS datastream.

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)
 * [Islandora DOI Framework](../..)
-* A submodule of Islandora DOI Framework that mints DOIs.
+* A submodule of Islandora DOI Framework that mints DOIs, such as [Islandora DOI DataCite](../islandora_doi_datacite).

 ## Installation